ghiles10/FilmAnalysis/README.md

 ## Getting Started

-If you are on a Linux operating system, please follow these steps to install and run our project
+If you are on a Linux operating system, please follow these steps to install and run the project

 `cd FilmAnalysis/notebook`